hyperionian/config-management/README.md

     PROJECT_ID=[PROJECT_ID]
     PROJECT_NUMBER=[PROJECT_NUMBER]
     ```
-1. Deploy 2 GKE clusters and a Cloud Build trigger.
-Make necessary changes to the github_owner (Github owner name), github_repository (GitHub repo name), and branch_name (GitHub branch name) obtained from your own repo in cloudbuild.tf
+1. Make the necessary changes to the github_owner (Github owner name), github_repository (GitHub repo name), and branch_name (GitHub branch name) obtained from your own repo in cloudbuild.tf.
+Deploy 2 GKE clusters and a Cloud Build trigger.
+Optionally, you can update the sync_repo, sync_branch, and policy_dir in gke.tf to point to your own config sync repo.

     ```bash
     # Login with user account for terraform to use